silversub/terraform/tutorials/clusters.md

 You can remove the default worker pool from your cluster.
 {: shortdesc}

 The default worker pool is automatically created when the cluster is created.
-Because you do not explicitely specify the default worker pool in your configuration file, you cannot remove this worker pool by removing the `ibm_container_worker_pool` resource from your file.
+Because you do not explicitly specify the default worker pool in your configuration file, you cannot remove this worker pool by removing the `ibm_container_worker_pool` resource from your file.
 Instead, you use the `local-exec` Terraform provisioner to run an {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} command against your cluster to remove the default worker pool.

 1. Open your Terraform configuration and add the following content.
 To run a command against your cluster, you embed the `local-exec` provisioner in a Terraform [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource){: external}.